bramses/commonplace-api/KANBAN.md

 - [ ] Transformation
     - [ ] Mistral
     - [ ] GPT-4
+    - [ ] Transform an existing quote and cache it optionally also be able to edit the text in the transformation
     - [ ] A base schema for transformations to return Off the top of my head I'm thinking that most transformations will return text (or a url).
 But tags returns an array of strings...I could always just split the string on a delimiter and return an array of strings.
 I think that's the way to go.
         As long as it has a text representation, it can be transformed by a LLM.